ajcav2/Nibble-QMK-HID/README.md

 ## Performance Data

 ![Performance screen](./img/performance.jpg)
-Currently, the performance data module will monitor four aspects of your PC: current volume, CPU utilization, RAM utilization, and disk space utilization on the C: drive.
+Currently, the performance data module will monitor four aspects of your PC: current volume, CPU utilization, RAM utilization, and disk space utilization on the C: drive, or another drive of your choice.